pravatbhusal/university-notes/CS 314/Lectures/src/graphs/README.md

     - If the sum of the cost of the current vertex and the cost of the edge is less than the cost of the destination vertex
       - Update the cost of the destination vertex
       - Set the previous of the destination vertex to the current vertex

+The algorithm uses Priority Queues to select the next vertex to eventually ensure shortest paths in a weighted graph.

 <img src="images/dijkstra_graph.png" height="35%" width="35%"></img>